hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: infer-owner.
-A copy of the source code may be downloaded from https://github.com/npm/infer-owner.
+The following software may be included in this product: infer-owner, minipass.
+A copy of the source code may be downloaded from https://github.com/npm/infer-owner (infer-owner), git+https://github.com/isaacs/minipass.git (minipass).
 This software contains the following license and notice below:

 The ISC License